-The proposed substations will include a site office building which is likely to include office space, a kitchenette and ablutions facilities.
-Reticulated water supply is not available at the proposed substation locations and is not proposed to be extended to the site.
-Rainwater tank(s) will be provided at each substation site for general use excluding drinking water.
+The proposed switching station will include a site office building which is likely to include office space, a kitchenette and ablutions facilities.
+Reticulated water supply is not available at the proposed switching station location and is not proposed to be extended to the site.
+Rainwater tank(s) will be provided at the switching station site for general use excluding drinking water.
 Water tanks will be enclosed and provided with first flush devices in order to improve quality of rainwater caught and stored on site for use.